 If you are selling digital items like I am, then returning the product is not possible.
 Make sure your customers know that and try to assist them with their problems.
 Good customer support will help a small business grow.

 Don’t forget to let your customers know how they can pay and how fast their products will arrive.
 People like having many options, so it would be a good idea to offer many payment options.Create product listings that will help you improve your sales in five simple stepsClick To Tweet

 5. Package & Shipping

 You should pay a lot of attention to the way your items are packaged.
-Forgetting to add an item in the package will make you look unprofessional and you customer might not come back another time.
+Forgetting to add an item to the package will make you look unprofessional and your customer might not come back another time.